sundials-codes/ceda-demonstrations/README.md

 [Note: this project is in active development.]

-This is a repository of [SUNDIALS](https://github.com/LLNL/sundials)-based applications to assess and demonstrate the parallel performance of new super-time-stepping (STS) method capabilities that have been added to SUNDIALS in recent years.
+This is a repository of [SUNDIALS](https://github.com/LLNL/sundials)-based applications to assess and demonstrate the parallel performance of new super-time-stepping (STS) method capabilities that have been added to SUNDIALS as part of the [CEDA SciDAC project](https://sites.google.com/pppl.gov/ceda-scidac-5?usp=sharing).
 Namely:

 ## Installation